CEQA in the News

 Should CEQA Reform be Given a “Fair Hearing?”
 PART II

 By David Kersten, March 28, 2019

 The accidental result of the new UC Berkeley academic studies and testimony presented at the March 12 joint legislative hearing appeared to clearly implicate CEQA as a major driver of the state’s skyrocketing housing development costs.
 The first panel was intended to give an overview of CEQA and its streamlining provisions.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Is CEQA Preventing Housing from Being Built in California?